Kawaii-Squad/VRCST/README.md

-VRC Scanner Tool v2.2.0 (Beta) Release
+# 🚀 VRC Scanner Tool v2.2.0 (Beta)

-We're excited to announce the release of VRC Scanner Tool v2.2.0 (Beta)!
-This version introduces a more intuitive interface, better optimization, and a user-friendly GUI—all created by a passionate team of developers.
-This tool allows you to create and manage a local database for VRChat content, perfect for VRChat enthusiasts and creators who want to organize their content.
-Please note that this tool is solely for educational purposes, and we do not condone avatar or world theft.
+Welcome to **VRC Scanner Tool v2.2.0 (Beta)**!
+We're excited to roll out this new version with an intuitive GUI, better optimization, and smoother experience.
+Built by a passionate dev team, this tool helps you manage a local database for **VRChat** content—perfect for creators and enthusiasts.
+Please note: this tool is for **educational purposes only**.
+We do **not** condone avatar or world theft. 🙅‍♂️

+---

-Installation Instructions
+## 🛠️ Installation Instructions

-Before you get started, follow these steps for a smooth installation:
+Before diving into the tool, follow these steps to get everything running smoothly:

-Step 1: Install Microsoft C++ Build Tools
+### Step 1: Install Microsoft C++ Build Tools
-Ensure smooth tool operation by installing Microsoft Visual C++ Build Tools.
-Download and install it from this link.
+To ensure proper functioning, install **Microsoft Visual C++ Build Tools** from [this link](https://www.microsoft.com/store/productId/9NRWMJP3717K?ocid=pdpshare).
+This is essential!

+### Step 2: Download VRC Scanner Tool
-Step 2: Install the 'VRC Scanner Tool' Package Download the 'VRC Scanner Tool' package from our GitHub releases page.
+Grab the latest version of the **VRC Scanner Tool** package from our [GitHub Releases](https://github.com/Kawaii-Squad/VRCST/releases/tag/VRCST).

-Step 3: Run the Tool
+### Step 3: Run as Admin
-After installing the required tools and downloading the package, run the Run me as Admin.bat file.
-This will start the VRC Scanner Tool.
+After installation, run `Run me as Admin.bat` to start the tool.
+It’s that simple!

-Step 4: Enjoy!
+### Step 4: Enjoy the Experience
-You're all set!
-Enjoy your local database created with VRC Scanner Tool.
-We hope you find it useful.
+You’re ready to explore!
+Build your local VRChat content database and organize your assets like a pro. 🎉

+---

+## 🛡️ Disclaimer

+This tool is **for educational purposes only**.
+We do not condone or support illegal activities, including avatar or world theft.
+Always respect creators' work.

+---

-Support and Feedback
+## 💬 Support & Feedback
-We'd love to hear from you!
-If you encounter any issues or have suggestions for improvements, please don't hesitate to reach out.
-Your feedback is essential in making this tool better.

-Team DEV:
-crystaldustie
-KaichiSama
-Freakipod
-Website: wait a fkg second lmao
+We’d love to hear from you!
+Found an issue or have a feature request?
+Drop by our GitHub Issues page, or reach out to the team directly.

+---

+## 👨‍💻 Meet the Team

+**The awesome DEV team behind VRC Scanner Tool v2.2.0:**